 Teton Park Road

-Most commonly accessed at the Taggart Lake Trailhead, the Teton Park Road is also closed at this point in winters.
+Most commonly accessed at the Taggart Lake Trailhead, the Teton Park Road is also closed to vehicles at this point in winters.
 If you’d prefer a flatter hike to the Taggart Lake Trail, the road makes an excellent alternative.
 Also known as the Inner Park Road, you’re free to explore as much as you want along the road, heading as far in as you can go (just make sure you save enough energy to get back).

 Likewise, this road is also accessible from the north end, where the road remains closed through the winter from Signal Mountain Lodge and south back to Taggart Lake Trailhead.
 This leaves plenty of miles to explore for ambitious winter outings.
 Regardless of which end you start from, the Teton Mountains provide an incredible backdrop along your journey.

 Mormon Row is one of Grand Teton National Park’s most popular destinations during the summer months, featuring the iconic Moulton Barns, the two most photographed barns in the world.
 During the winter, however, Antelope Flats Road is closed to motorized travel, and the road remains unplowed.
 This allows for peace and tranquility at one of the most iconic spots in the park.

 Once the road is closed for the winter, a small parking area is made 0.8 miles from the main highway along Antelope Flats Road.
 From there, the road becomes the trail where you can reach the John Moulton Barn after a 0.9 mile snowshoe hike or cross-country ski.
 If you’re still looking for more, you can head south along Mormon Row to reach the T.A.
 Moulton Barn as well as the other historic buildings of the abandoned town.